Edvo1901/mb-GetRichPlayer-QBCore/README.md

 # mb-GetRichPlayer
-A QBCore script that allow you to keep track of top richest player in your server by sending logs to discord
+A QBCore script that allow you to keep track of top richest player in your server by sending logs to discord.

+# Contributor
+> Big thanks to `Jorn#0008` who helped me dealing with the SQL stuff.
+This script cannot be done without you!

 # Preview